 Policy Objective H-1.5.
 Make sites available to accommodate emergency housing needs for homeless persons and families, in accordance with California Government Code Section 65583(a)(7).

 Program H-1.5.1.
-Continue to maintain an ordinance that conforms to the provisions of California Government Code Section 65583(a)(4) related to emergency shelters.
+Continue to maintain an ordinance that conforms to the provisions of California Government Code Section 65583(a)(4) related to emergency shelters, including amending the ordinance as necessary.